signet-marigold/anhack.xyz/content/posts/2402/self-immolation.md

 "A building security guard also suffered minor burns in the process of attempting to stop the protester from self-immolating."
 -The Hill

+Palestinian flag was found at the scene, police said.

-Authorities did not release the protester's name, age or gender
+Authorities did not release the protester's name, age or gender.

-## Washington Sunday Feb 25 2024
+## Washington D.C., Sunday, Feb 25 2024

-### U.S. Airman sets self on fire outside Israeli embassy in Washington
+### U.S. Airman sets self on fire outside Israeli embassy in Washington, D.C.

 Senior Airman Aaron Bushnell, 25, a cyber defence operations specialist with the 531st Intelligence Support Squadron, died from injuries sustained in the incident, the Air Force said in a statement.

+The protest was livestreamed on twitch.

-"I am an active duty member of the U.S. Air Force and I will no longer be complicit in genocide.
+"My name is Aaron Bushnell, I am an active duty member of the U.S. Air Force and I will no longer be complicit in genocide.
 I am about to engage in an extreme act of protest; but compared to what people have been experiencing in Palestine at the hands of their colonizers, it is not extreme at all.
 This is what our ruling class has decided will be normal."
 -Full quote from Aaron Bushnell's livestream

 That last sentence is left out of almost all news reporting.

 Bushnell then doused himself in a clear liquid before setting himself on fire.

-After setting himself on fire, he repeatedly shouted "free Palestine".
+Bushnell filmed himself as he stood outside the embassy, screaming "Free Palestine" repeatedly before nearby responders extinguished the flames.

 He later died in a hospital.